-For Sohu Media Portal, we concentrated our focus on content and product design to accelerate the usage of our core mobile products - the Sohu News APP and the Web-based HTML5 Portal m.sohu.com.
+For Sohu Media Portal, we concentrated our focus on content and product design to accelerate the usage of our core mobile products - the Sohu News APP and the Webbased HTML5 Portal m.sohu.com.
 We continuously refined Sohu News App's design and introduce new features to meet users' appetites.
-In the first quarter of 2017, to address the changing habits of users, we also launched a re-designed front page of the PC portal Sohu.com.
-On the sales front, in the first quarter of 2017, large brand advertisers' performance was still disappointing, while we continued to see growth from small and medium enterprise ("SME") customers.
+In the second quarter of 2017, we continued to upgrade Sohu News App by introducing more video-based content and improve the algorithm to recommend personalized content to our users.
+On the sales front, in the second quarter of 2017, large brand advertisers' performance remained soft, while the demand from small and medium enterprise ("SME") customers was healthy.

 Online video services remained one of the most popular Internet applications, and continued to gain viewers from television stations.
 The video industry continued to be deeply competitive as major online platforms aggressively competed for popular content.
-The competition led to an escalation in the price of content.
-Since 2016, Sohu Video has been shifting our focus to the self-developed content category, which, in our view, will create long-lasting value to our platform and offer better financial returns compared to TV station content.
+The competition led to an escalation in the price of content, especially the prices of premium TV dramas.
+Since 2016, Sohu Video has been shifting our focus to the self-developed content category, which, in our view, will create long-lasting value to our platform.
 Leveraging our exclusive original content, we also actively explored opportunities with subscription services that we believe will become an important revenue source in addition to traditional advertising revenues.
-Financially, we expect advertising sales to bottom out beginning in the second quarter of 2017.
-Meanwhile we believe that subscription revenues, supported by our original dramas, will also ramp up.
-Despite the expected pick-up in revenues, given that our overall content spending will remain at a high level, we still expect Sohu Video to incur a financial loss in 2017.
+From the second quarter of 2017, Sohu Video has stopped chasing the costly domestic TV dramas that are schedule to be released in 2018.
+We expect this decision will generate substantial cost savings and help improve the bottom-line results for Sohu Video in 2018.

 For our search and search-related business, Sogou is one of the top players in the online search sector in China.
 We have reinforced our competitive position through cooperation with Tencent, which has helped us build exclusive access to Tencent's social platforms and bring in unique and high-quality content.
 In 2016, we launched and upgraded a series of vertical channels, including English, Academic and Healthcare.
 These new services helped us stand out from competing products.
-By the end of March 2017, Sogou's mobile search traffic had grown 50% from the end of March 2016.
-Mobile search revenues accounted for 72% of total search revenues.
+By the end of June 2017, Sogou's mobile search traffic had grown 50% from the end of June 2016.
+Mobile search revenues accounted for 76% of total search revenues.
 We also made solid progress in artificial intelligence, in particular with voice technology.
-As of March 31, 2017, daily use of voice input through Sogou Mobile Keyboard had more than doubled from a year ago.
+As of June 30, 2017, daily use of voice input through Sogou Mobile Keyboard had increased by over 80% from a year ago.